 Broadly speaking, the project enabled several improvements and innovations.
 Not only did Piedmont Natural Gas see increased value by migrating customer billing systems operations to SAP platforms, but the utility also was able to leverage these new tools to rapidly exceed customer expectations.
 By supporting regulatory and functional requirements to maintain the separation of Duke Energy and Piedmont Natural Gas data, the team was able to drive improved operational effectiveness to better support business performance.

-Ahead of Duke Energy’s upcoming session at SAP for Utilities, Presented by ASUG, we sat down with Blackman and Carey Smith, IT Director at Duke Energy, to discuss how the team oversaw this project, how it facilitated cross-organizational collaboration and change management strategies, and what advice they'd offer other utilities considering RISE with SAP.
+Ahead of Duke Energy’s upcoming session at the 2024 SAP for Utilities, Presented by ASUG, we sat down with Blackman and Carey Smith, IT Director at Duke Energy, to discuss how the team oversaw this project, how it facilitated cross-organizational collaboration and change management strategies, and what advice they'd offer other utilities considering RISE with SAP.

 The Case for RISE with SAP